maybuzz/frontend-data/README.md

 ## Process

 I used `D3` and everything I learned with functional programming to create a datavisualisation.
-I

-Over d3 en hoe ik mn data in d3 heb omgezet tot cirkeltjes

-stukje code ?
+The circle packing I made turned out to be a bit harder than I thought.

+At first I thought I needed to structure my data in the server, but this was wrong.
+Now I just collect the data I need and add the structure in D3.
+This makes it possible to add a size value which is needed to calculate the depth of the 'bubble'.
+I'm using `d3.nest()` to structure the data.
+Because I need to go deeper into the bubbles every time, I need to nest inside my nest.
+This works; I am able to show genre-bubbles with my books inside.

+Now I need a new layer.
+I need my books to be inside the genre-bubbles INSIDE a language bubble.
+This way I can visualize genres inside (original) language, and show my books per genre.
+If this works I am able to add a filter, so the user can choose to either see books per genre per language or just books per language.
+Not very interesting, but it's the best I can do...

+I struggled a lot to get the bubbles working.
+Titus and Folkert helped me a lot and we eventually managed to get it to work.
+Now I'm struggling to get my data structure right...
+I haven't even gotten started on the interaction part...

 ## Data

+* `d3.nest()` -> used to structure my data in D3.
 * `.map` ->
-* `.substring(0, ...)` -> use bookTitle.substring(0, ...) to get the title string, also used to get the totalPages string
-* `.indexOf('[...]')` -> use .indexOf('/') to cut the string at the '/'
+* `.split('/')` -> use to cut the string at the '/'
-* `.trim()` -> use to cut spaces off both sides, used to convert the title and totalPages
+* `.trim()` -> use to cut spaces off both sides
 * `Number()` -> used to covert the totalPages string to a number

 ### API

 Create a `.env` file to store the keys, your file should look like this;

 ```
 PUBLIC=1e19898c87464e239192c8bfe422f280
 SECRET=4289fec4e962a33118340c888699438d
 ```

 Use `npm install` to install `@gijslaarman/oba-scraper`, require the API in your index.js file.
 To create a connection to the API you need the `PUBLIC key` you stored in your `.env` file.

 ```js
 const api = require("@gijslaarman/oba-scraper")
 const client = new api({